MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

 7. Select **Save And Close** to close the sitemap designer.

-   By default, all standard forms, views, charts, and dashboards are enabled for the app.
-From the app designer canvas, you can select a component, and clear or create a new component, such as a form from the **Components** tab in the right pane.
+   By default, all the account table's forms, views, charts, and dashboards are enabled for the app.
+From the app designer **Components** tab on the right pane, you can clear a component so it isn't available in the app at runtime.
+You can also create new components, such as a custom form.
 For this app, leave all components enabled.

 8. On the app designer toolbar, select **Save**.